CalfCrusher/RobinHood/README.md

 - SCIPA_VULSCAN NSE (https://github.com/scipag/vulscan)

 ### API AND TOOLS LOCATIONS
-*If you don't put anythins inside those variables the related tool will not run.*
+*If you don't set those variables the related tools will not run!*

 `BURP_COLLAB_URL="" # Burp Collaborator`